Pontaaaa/PC-Solutions/README.md

 ### Existing Features

 - **About Us** Section of text about us.
-Bringing up Our Story, Our Approach as well as the Help section.
+Bringing up Our Story, Our Approach as well as our Help section.
 - **Common Solutions** Information about the most common solutions, for both software and hardware issues.
 - **Contact Us** Our Email submition form, if more assistance is required.